-In the world of foreign seekers who dedicate their lives for classical Indian music
+In the world of foreign seekers who dedicate their lives to classical Indian music

 A student of biophysics working as a researcher in an environmental optics laboratory in Budapest Hungary and an artist who learns pakhawaj from a devout guru like Guru Pandit Mohan Shyam Sharma.
-These two dimentions in the same person.
-An angle that is very different from each other and yet connected to each other by a different bond.
+These two dimensions are in the same person.
+An angle that is very different from each other and yet connected by a different bond.
 When my friends, who are looking at me from the outside, often ask me such questions, I see a different level of relationship between these two spaces within me.

 Saying that science subjects like physics and biology are only useful in the laboratory and for answering physical questions, it hurts to be surrounded by a fence.
 It would not be necessary to know the logic behind everything.
 However, how chaotic it would be if there was no science in the traditional rules of Indian raga singing and the movement of tones in it.
 Even the visible rhythms have subtle calculations of the volumes, and the rhythm has the exact math, so it has all the thrill.

-This all I have been experiencing for the last ten years.
+This is all I have been experiencing for the last ten years.

 But when I started listening to Indian music, I saw the deep-rooted thoughts in it, the evergreen seeds of its association with nature, and realized the uniqueness of this music.
 Then I started listening to Pandit Nikhil Banerjee Vilayat Khansaheb Ustad Shahid Parvez and of course Pandit Ravi Shankar playing the same instrument in different styles.
 I was fascinated by the Indian sound and the musical elegance in it, but this relationship was not going to be one-sided by me, so I decided to make friends with it and the way to understand it was education.

-It is true that I got a guru who taught tabla in my own country, but I soon found out that this teaching created more curiosity in me.
+I indeed got a guru who taught tabla in my own country, but I soon found out that this teaching created more curiosity in me.
 During this time all other music was closed to my mind and of course my ears too and I took a strict vow to listen only to Indian music.